 Currently the CWSRF program is not issuing bonds for leveraging.
-The State CWSRF intends to comply with the proportional Federal share requirements under 40 CFR § 35.3155(d)(5) by disbursing 100 percent of the State's required 2020 match in advance of drawing any Federal funds associated with the FFY 2020 capitalization grant.
+The State CWSRF intends to comply with the proportional Federal share requirements under 40 CFR § 35.3155(d)(5) by disbursing 100 percent of the State's required 2022 match in advance of drawing any Federal funds associated with the FFY 2022 capitalization grant and the BIL funds.